amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 far he remains from the object of this thinking, and yet he must always talk as if he had it entirely.
 This brings him to the point of clowning.
-He must not deny his clownish traits, least of all since they alone can give him hope for what is denied him’*8 Adorno suggests, finally, that the negative dialectician should engage in utopian thinking: she imagines emergent possibilities and does not restrict herself to the examination of existing objects.”
+He must not deny his clownish traits, least of all since they alone can give him hope for what is denied him.
+Adorno suggests, finally, that the negative dialectician should engage in utopian thinking: she imagines emergent possibilities and does not restrict herself to the examination of existing objects.”
 Nonidentity consists in those denied possibilities, in the invisible field that surrounds and